Robert A. Rakochey

 - Several corporations concerning matters such as product liability, commercial disputes, real estate issues and employment issues

-- The Alberta government with respect to a representative action for claimants alleged to have been wrongly sterilized and abused while in the care of the government
+- The Alberta government on a representative action for claimants alleged to have been wrongly sterilized and abused while in the care of the government

 - An insurance brokerage with respect to coverage disputes and claims of inadequate coverage in relation to a major hail claim for numerous automobile dealers